roryl/lucee-book/operators.md

 would output "Meow".

-## Elvis operator
-The "Elvis operator" is a shortening of the ternary operator.
-One instance of where this is handy is for returning a 'sensible default' value if an variable does not exist.
-A simple example might look like this:
-    writeOutput(rockstar?: "Elvis Presley");

-Outputs the value of "rockstar" if the variable exists, otherwise it outputs "Elvis Presley"

 ## Operators not available in tags

 You can use <> > < >= and <= in tags, as long as they don't interfere with the tag syntax.
 In that case you must use the equivalent GT, LT, etc. operators instead.